 You can add predictive search to your theme so that suggested results appear immediately as you type into the search field.
 Predictive search helps customers articulate and refine their search queries, and provides new ways for them to explore an online store.
 It also lets them quickly browse matches without having to leave their current page to see a separate list of search results.

-Predictive search supports suggestions for products, pages, and articles.
+Predictive search supports suggestions for products, pages, articles, and collections.

 To add predictive search to your theme, you need to use the Shopify Ajax API.
 And because predictive search affects the appearance of your online store, it’s important to be familiar with the UI requirements and best practices before you implement it.